ahmed-guedmioui/Watchy-App/README.md

  ## Key Features

 **Comprehensive Information:** Explore detailed movie and TV series data, including trailers, ratings, genres, and more.

 **Effortless Exploration:** Search and browse the latest, most popular, and trending content with ease.

 **Modern UI:** Jetpack Compose delivers a cutting-edge and interactive UI for smooth navigation.

-**API:** The app fetches all its data from themoviedb.org's API (https://developer.themoviedb.org/docs/getting-started) **Solid Architecture:** The MVVM design pattern promotes code clarity and maintainability, while Dagger Hilt streamlines dependency management.
+**API:** The app fetches all its data from themoviedb.org's API (https://developer.themoviedb.org/docs/getting-started)

+**Solid Architecture:** Clean Architecture and MVI design pattern promotes code clarity and maintainability, while Dagger Hilt streamlines dependency management.

 **Offline Availability:** Enjoy uninterrupted access to your favorites and bookmarks, even without an internet connection.

 **Secure Authentication:** JWT authentication ensures only authorized users have access, safeguarding your information.

 **Seamless Synchronization:** Local and remote data (favorites and bookmarks) are kept in sync for consistent experience across devices.

  ## Getting Started